LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Chirotopes of finite planar families of points

-labeled at its right bottom corner with its number of reindexations and reorientations and at its left bottom corner with its {\it cocycle-label} $\mylabel(\Delta, \tau)$ which is defined as follows.
-Let $\cut{\tau}$ be the closed 2-cell obtained by cutting the \crosssurface\ $\pp$ along the line $\tau$, let $\Map{\nu_\tau}{\cut{\tau}}{\pp}$ be the canonical projection, and let $\Sigma$ be the pre-image of the set of $\Delta_i$s under $\nu_\tau$; each element of $\Sigma$ is endowed with the orientation of the corresponding point of $\Delta$.
-Choose an orientation $\epsilon$ of $\tau$, orient $\cut{\tau}$ accordingly, and define the {\it cocycle-label} of the triple $(\fcb,\tau, \epsilon)$ as the set composed of \begin{enumerate} \item the indices $\alpha$ whose corresponding points $\Delta_\alpha$ are contained in the interior of $\cut{\tau}$ and oriented consistently with the orientation of $\cut{\tau}$; \item the negatives of the indices $\alpha$ whose corresponding points $\Delta_\alpha$ are contained in the interior of $\cut{\tau}$ and oriented inconsistently with the orientation of $\cut{\tau}$; and \item the image of the circular sequence of elements of $\Sigma_\tau$ encountered when walking along the boundary of $\bcut{\pp}{\tau}$ according to its orientation under the morphism that assigns to a point its index or the negative of its index depending on whether the orientation of the point and the orientation of $\cut{\tau}$ are consistent or not. \end{enumerate} The {\it cocycle-label of the pair $(\fcb,\tau)$} or the {\it cocycle-label of $\fcb$ at $\tau$} is then defined as the cocycle-labels of the triples $(\Delta, \tau,\epsilon)$ and $(\Delta, \tau,-\epsilon)$; it can be represented by any of its two elements since the cocycle-label of the triple $(\fcb,\tau,-\epsilon)$ is obtained from the cocycle-label of the triple $(\fcb,\tau ,\epsilon)$ by replacing each of its elements by the reversal of its negative (with the usual convention that an index coincides with the negative of its negative : $\overline{\overline{\alpha}} =\alpha$).
-Clearly the cocycle of a pair $(\fcb,\tau)$ depends only on its cocycle-label and vice-versa.
+labeled at its bottom right with its number of reindexings and reorientations and at its bottom left with its {\it signature} $\mylabel(\Delta, \tau)$ which is defined as follows.
+Let $\cut{\tau}$ be the closed 2-cell obtained by cutting the cross surface $\pp$ along the line $\tau$, let $\Map{\nu_\tau}{\cut{\tau}}{\pp}$ be the canonical projection, and let $\Sigma_\tau$ be the pre-image of the set of $\Delta_i$s under $\nu_\tau$; each element of $\Sigma_\tau$ is endowed with the orientation of the corresponding point of $\Delta$ and is labeled with the signed index of the corresponding signed point of $\Delta$.
+Choose an orientation $\epsilon$ of $\tau$, orient $\cut{\tau}$ accordingly, and define the {\it signature} of the triple $(\Delta,\tau, \epsilon)$ as the set of labels of the elements of $\Sigma$ whose corresponding signed points are contained in the interior of $\cut{\tau}$ and oriented consistently with the orientation of $\cut{\tau}$ plus the circular sequence of labels of the elements of $\Sigma_\tau$ oriented consistently with the orientation of $\cut{\tau}$ encountered when walking along the boundary of $\bcut{\pp}{\tau}$ according to its orientation.
+The {\it signature of the pair $(\Delta,\tau)$} or the {\it signature of $\Delta$ at $\tau$} is then defined as the unordered pair of signatures of the triples $(\Delta, \tau,\epsilon)$ and $(\Delta, \tau,-\epsilon)$; it can be represented by either of its two elements since the signature of the triple $(\Delta,\tau,-\epsilon)$ is obtained from the signature of the triple $(\Delta,\tau ,\epsilon)$ by replacing each of its elements with the reversal of its complement.
+Clearly the cocycle of a pair $(\Delta,\tau)$ depends only on its signature and vice versa.